agzaiyenth/SDGP-Connect/README.md

 This platform acts as a digital bridge between innovation and opportunity—allowing students to go beyond academic recognition and **attract funding, incubation, or partnerships** that help bring their projects to life.

-> Developed by [Psycode Labs](https://psycodelabs.lk) in collaboration with IIT for commercial use.
+> Initally developed by [Psycode Labs](https://psycodelabs.lk) in collaboration with IIT for commercial use.

 ## Reporting Website issues